-It’s like imagine doing heavy bench press or squats every day.
+It’s like imagining doing heavy bench presses or squats every day.
 Nobody would do that.
 Especially if you train with a lot of weight.

-Should I Do Abs Before Or After Workout?
+Should I Do Abs Before Or After the Workout?

 You should do abs after your workout.
 Doing abs before a workout can deplete your muscle glycogen and leave you with lower energy to perform compound exercises.
 Doing compound exercises first allows for greater muscle protein synthesis and better gains.

-Always start from compound moves first, followed by the isolation exercises.
-You will see much better results overall with saving your energy, and starting your training from the big lifts.
+Always start with compound moves first, followed by isolation exercises.
+You will see much better results overall by saving your energy and starting your training from the big lifts.

 Will I Lose My Abs When Bulking